 PrerequisitesMust have passed 24 credit points.

-CorequisitesEnrolment in the Bachelor of Primary Education (H&PE) OR Bachelor of Secondary Education (H&PE).
+CorequisitesEnrolment in 321JA Bachelor of Primary Education OR 324JA Bachelor of Primary Education (Health and Physical Education) OR 330JA Bachelor of Secondary Education (Health and Physical Education).

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Ms Margie Appel|

 Required text: Gallaghan, P. & Gordon, P. (2014), Iridescence finding your colours and living your stories, MoshPit Publishing, Hazelbrook, NSW, Australia.

 The required text can be purchased direct from the publisher here: https://themoshshop.com.au/products/iridescence-finding-your-colours-and-living-your-story-by-paul-callaghan

 15% discount available for all versions (print, mobi for kindle or epub for non-kindle reading apps) available for a short time (until Sunday 8 August) by using discount code: